Guatemala Travel Information

 - Got a question or comment about Guatemala?
 Ask a Travel Expert!

-The official language is Spanish but English is understood in hotels and tourist destinations.
-Many indigenous languages are also spoken.
+The official language is Spanish, but English is understood in hotels and tourist destinations.
+In addition, there are many indigenous languages spoken in Guatemala as well.

-Generally a 10% tip is recommended for good service in Guatemala.
-It is customary to tip waiters if a service charge hasn't been added to the bill.
+Generally a 10 percent tip is recommended for good service in Guatemala.
+It is customary to tip waiters if a service charge hasn't been added to the bill and tipping extra for excellent service is also customary.
 Taxi drivers are not usually tipped.
-Hotel staff and tour guides expect to be tipped for their services.
+Hotel staff and tour guides expect to be tipped for their services and can be more favourable in their service when receiving generous tips.

 The rate of violent crime in Guatemala is exceptionally high.